ryanholt/content-model/elements.md

 Element         | Max Quantity | Description
 :-------------- | :----------- | :--------------
-Title	          | 10 words     | Official name
+Title	          | 10 Words     | Official name
 Teaser          |	25 Words     | Short explanation of purpose
 Long Copy	      | 150 Words    | General information about goals, audience and execution Logo            | 1 Image      |	Graphic
-Image           | 1 Image      | Photo of work or activity associated with Program Resources       | document     | PDF or other document that provides deeper content Video           | link         | Link to appropriate YouTube video External Link   | link         | Parent or umbrella organization for the Program
+Image           | 1 Image      | Photo of work or activity associated with Program Resource(s)     | Document     | PDF or other document that provides deeper content Video(s)        | Link(s)      | Link to appropriate YouTube video External Link   | Link         | Parent or umbrella organization for the Program

 ###EXAMPLE: National Archery in the Schools Program